ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 });
 ```

 You can also watch the `/images/src` folder, so every time you drag a new image there, the `images` task will run.
-Also update the `default` task to run the `images` task.
+Also, update the `default` task to run the `images` action.

 ```js
 gulp.task('watch', function() {